 A will is an important part of your financial plan.
-When you create a will and testament, you’re creating a legal document that determines how your assets will be distributed once you pass away.
+When you write a last will and testament, you’re creating a legal document that determines where your assets will go after your death.
 You can also use a will to name legal guardians for minor children.
 When making a will and testament, it’s important to follow the rules in your state to ensure the will is valid.
 One of those rules centers on the requirements for witnesses.
-For more guidance on the intricacies of wills and estate planning, consider enlisting the services of an expert financial advisor.
+For more guidance on the intricacies of wills and estate planning, consider enlisting the services of a financial advisor.

 Who Can Witness a Will?

 When drafting a will, it’s important to understand several requirements, including who can serve as a witness.
 Generally, anyone can witness a will as long as they meet two requirements: